ilneill/DFG-ArdAD9833/README.md

 # DFG-ArdAD9833
 A Digital Frequency Generator using an Arduino Nano and an AD9833 Module.

-This is a quick and easy project to build a 0-1MHz digital frequency generator!
+This is a quick and easy project to build a 0 - 12.5MHz digital frequency generator!

 Features
 - Uses a DollaTek AD9833 (+ MCP41010) module (SPI bus).
 - Sine and Square wave generation.
-- Frequency range 0 through 1MHz.
-  * This is software bounded - for sine waves the AD9833 can reach 10MHz.
+- Frequency range 0 - 1.0MHz - software limited for sine waves in the P2 sketch.
+- Frequency range 0 - 1.0MHz (square waves) and 0 through 12.5MHz (sine waves) - P3 sketch.
+- Raw and amplified (with gain control) wave outputs.
 - Full control via a KY-040 rotary encoder.
 - At a glance settings on a 20 column x 4 line LCD display (I2C bus).
 - Uses open source Arduino libraries for all the hardware modules.